Graduate Program in Sociology

 - The program is well-integrated into local and regional criminal justice and social service agencies and is supported by an advisory panel of distinguished professionals.

-Graduate sociology at Longwood is offered off-campus.
-Currently, our courses are offered off-campus at the Central Virginia Criminal Justice Academy in Lynchburg.
-Each off campus course is typically offered over four alternate weekends.
+Graduate sociology at Longwood is offered on-campus.
+Currently, our courses are offered on-campus in the evenings and on weekends.